 The Commissioner, supported by the Australian Government Department of Industry, Science, Energy and Resources will report to the Minister for Energy and Emissions Reduction and provide an Annual Report to the Australian Parliament on delivering against these Terms of Reference.

-The Commissioner’s role will not duplicate or override the important statutory responsibilities of other jurisdictions, such as those relating to the planning and approval of wind farms, large scale solar farms and storage facilities.
+The Commissioner’s role will not duplicate or override the important statutory responsibilities of other jurisdictions, such as those relating to the planning and approval of wind farms, large scale solar farms, storage facilities and new major transmission projects.

 The Commissioner is to draw on the work of the Independent Scientific Committee on Wind Turbines.

-The role of the National Wind Farm Commissioner will be extended for a period of three years, until October 2021, and will be re-evaluated by the Australian Government prior to that date.
+In 2018, the role of the Commissioner was extended for a period of three years, until October 2021.
+The role will be re-evaluated by the Australian Government prior to that date.

 The Office receives and handles complaints in accordance with our Complaints Handling Policy and Information Handling Policy.